amitesh197/Fraudulent_Transactions_Detection_Model/README.md

 6. Documentation: Additional documentation, if available, describing the dataset, the methodologies used, and any relevant information about the project.

 This repository serves as a comprehensive resource for implementing and evaluating fraud detection models using different machine learning algorithms.
-It provides code, visualizations, and insights that can be used as a reference for similar projects or as a starting point for further research and development in fraud prediction.
+It provides code, visualizations, and insights that can be used as a reference for similar projects or as a starting point for further research and development in fraud detection.